vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 }
 ```

-This example configuration would created 5 instances of the same server (with all needed resources) in the network we created with separate module.
+This example configuration would create 5 instances of the same server, with all the necessary resources, in the network we created with as a separate module.

 ### Wrap up
-Now you understand what modules are and what do they do.
+Now you should understand what modules are and what do they do.

 If you're at the beginning of your Terraform journey, here are some suggestions for the next steps.

-I encourage you to take a short tutorial from Terraform about modules — ["Organize Configuration"](https://learn.hashicorp.com/collections/terraform/modules)
+I encourage you to take this short tutorial from HashiCorp, the creators of Terraform, about modules:  ["Organize Configuration"](https://learn.hashicorp.com/collections/terraform/modules)

-Also, there is a great comprehensive Study Guide which leads you from the very beginning to in-depth knowledge about Terraform — ["Study Guide - Terraform Associate Certification"](https://learn.hashicorp.com/tutorials/terraform/associate-study?in=terraform/certification)
+Also, there is a great comprehensive study guide which covers everything from beginner to advanced concepts about Terraform: ["Study Guide - Terraform Associate Certification"](https://learn.hashicorp.com/tutorials/terraform/associate-study?in=terraform/certification)

+The modular code structure makes your configuration more flexible and yet easy to be understood by others.
+The latter is especially useful in teamwork.